-- Sustainable competitive advantage: LTC homes have a sustainable competitive advantage over other Ontario seniors' housing classes due to the affordability for seniors (ability to pay is not a barrier to entry) and the provision of 24 hour a day, 7 day a week care.
-Additionally, they provide a cost-effective alternative to Complex Continuing Care or acute care hospital beds for eligible patients.
-Moreover, there is excess demand over supply with a wait list of 21,800 as of September 2013 (MOHLTC Long Term Care System Report). - Stability of revenues: LTC homes enjoy predictable revenue for the following reasons: (i) a significant portion of revenues is received from MOHLTC funding; (ii) LTC homes are characterized by consistently high occupancy levels; and (iii) revenue from preferred accommodation is available for a significant portion of licenced beds.
+• Sustainable competitive advantage: LTC homes have a sustainable competitive advantage over other Ontario seniors' housing classes due to the affordability for seniors (ability to pay is not a barrier to entry) and the provision of 24 hour a day, 7 day a week care.
+There is excess demand over supply with a wait list of approximately 21,400 as of April 2014 (MOHLTC Long Term Care System Report, April 2014).